ucmercedrobotics/NextBestView/README.md

 make moveit-target
 ```

+### Example
-If you want to see the robot move, you can launch the custom example node we prebuilt:
+If you want to see the robot move in sim or on target, you can launch the custom example node we prebuilt.
+This will just move the arm to an arbitrary position:
 ```bash
 make moveit-example
 ```